 Once you've filled out your Free Application for Federal Student Aid (FAFSA) and received your grant, loan, or work-study funds to help you pay for college, make sure you stay eligible throughout the academic year-and in subsequent years.

 Remember, the basic student eligibility criteria that allows you to get federal student aid continues to apply throughout the time you're receiving aid-not just when you first fill out the FAFSA and are awarded aid.

 You need to make satisfactory academic progress in order to continue receiving federal student aid.
-In other words, you have to make good enough grades, and complete enough classes (credits, hours, etc.), to keep moving toward successfully completing your degree or certificate in a time period that's acceptable to your school.
+In other words, you have to earn good grades, and complete enough classes (credits, hours, etc.), to keep moving toward successfully completing your degree or certificate in a time period that's acceptable at GCC.